Track KPIs for a Clear View of Business Performance

 Stock Days is the number of days on average that a business holds its stock.

-It is significant because a company frequently has a sizeable sum of money invested in
+It is significant because a company frequently has a sizeable sum of money invested in its stock.
+Financial issues can arise from having an excessive amount of the incorrect inventory items.

 Working Capital

+The working capital formula tells us the short-term liquid assets remaining after short-term liabilities have been paid off.
 You run the risk of running out of money if your working capital falls too low.